Internet DRAFT - draft-smiler-mpls-tp-linear-protection-mib

 6.1.
 Relationship to the MPLS OAM maintenance identifiers MIB module

-automatically in the mplsLpsMeConfigTable.
+the mplsLpsMeConfigTable.

 6.2.
 MIB modules required for IMPORTS